mvormisto/codepush-action/README.md

 ```

 # Credit to Author
-This project was forked from https://github.com/FreeplayApp/codepush-action and updated to use a newer node version.
+This Github Action was forked from https://github.com/FreeplayApp/codepush-action and updated to use a newer node version.

 ## License